mzattera/predictive-powers/README.md

 # predictive-powers

-**`predictive-powers` is a library to easily create autonomous [agents](#agents) using generative AI (GenAI) services.
+**`predictive-powers` is a Java library to easily create autonomous [agents](#agents) using generative AI (GenAI) services.
 An early version of this library has been featured in a chapter of the book "[Ultimate ChatGPT Handbook for Enterprises](https://www.amazon.com/Ultimate-ChatGPT-Handbook-Enterprises-Solution-Cycles-ebook/dp/B0CNT9YV57)" which I co-authored with Dr. Harald Gunia and Karolina Galinska.**

 Advantages of using this library:

-  1. Adds an abstraction layer for GenAI capabilities, this allows to plug-in different providers seamlessly (see "[Services](#services)" below) and reduces amount of code needed to access these capabilities.
+  1. Adds an abstraction layer for GenAI capabilities, this allows to plug-in different providers seamlessly and reduces amount of code needed to access these capabilities.

   2. Hides a lot of the underlying API complexity.
 For example: